akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 The interactive mode runs in the command line.
 Use the `iex` command.

->Windows users are requeisted to navigtte to the `bin` folder and click on `iex.bat`
+>Windows users are required to navigate to the `bin` folder and click on `iex.bat`

 ### Running Elixir scripts

-Running an ekxixr script in the command line is simple.
+Compiling an elixir file in the command line is simple.
 Use 'elixir' followed by the file name.
+Likewise, running an elixir script requires you to use 'elixir' followed by the script name.

-> Note that elixir files end with the **.ex** and **.exs** extensions
+> Note that elixir files end with the **.ex** and scripts end with the **.exs** extensions

 **Example**

->Open the .exs file with your favorite editor In this we wil be using the Linux Command Line
+>Open the .exs file with your favorite editor

-`$ nano hello.exs`

 **hello.exs**
 ```